-An impairment analysis is performed at each reporting date on an individual basis for major clientsThe maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 8A.
+An impairment analysis is performed at each reporting date on an individual basis for major clients.
+The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 6.
 The Company does not hold collateral as security.

-The company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and operate in largely independent market
+The company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and operate in largely independent markets.